erenduman2/react-forum-app/README.md

 ### `yarn start`

-Project will start in develeopment mode.
+Project will start in development mode.

 ## Tools